MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-queue-job-v1.md

 **`capturePipeline`** - **Capture pipeline output and wait for pipeline completion**<br>
 `boolean`.
 Required when `captureConsole = true`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If selected, this step will capture the full Jenkins build pipeline console output, wait for the full Jenkins build pipeline to complete, and succeed/fail based on the Jenkins build pipeline result.
-Otherwise, once the first Jenkins job completes, this step will successfully complete without waiting for full Jenkins build pipeline to run.
+If specified, this input captures the full Jenkins build pipeline console output, waits for the full Jenkins build pipeline to complete, and succeeds/fails based on the Jenkins build pipeline result.
+Otherwise, once the first Jenkins job completes, this input successfully completes without waiting for the full Jenkins build pipeline to run.
 <!-- :::editable-content-end::: -->
 <br>